 The concept of an insight community is a solution I’m very familiar with: my first company, Vision Critical (now called Alida), introduced insight communities in the early 2000s.
 Today, hundreds of global brands use insight communities (sometimes called "market research panels") to reach at-the-ready pool of customers who have agreed to provide feedback and answer surveys.

 When I left Vision Critical/Alida and started Rival Technologies over four years ago, it was with the goal of bridging the gap between how people live their digital lives and how market research is conducted.
 Working with early adopters of our mobile chat survey platform, we’ve heard time and time again about major concerns on insight communities.
-While companies still get a lot of business value out of insight communities, many forward-looking market researchers are realizing that this is a tool that can use a major overhaul.
+While companies still get a lot of business value out of communities and panels, many forward-looking market researchers are realizing that this is a tool that can use a major overhaul.

 Many insight community vendors still rely heavily on emails to recruit and engage research participants.
 Unfortunately, email is a channel that’s falling out of favor with many people.
 Many of us in the business world spend the first few minutes of our working day looking for things we can delete immediately in our inbox.
 Most Gen Zs only maintain an email account so they can sign up for various apps and services but otherwise pay very little attention to this channel.